Normal Smoothings for Charney-Davis Strict Hyperbolizations

 To simplify the notation write $h= \big( h^\bullet_{\square^j}\big)^{-1}\circ\, h^\bullet_{\square^k}$ and $H=\big( H_{\square^j}\big)^{-1}\circ H_{\square^k}$.
 Hence

-We next compare $DG_{\square^k}|\0{(t\0{n} u\0{n},p)}$ and $DG_{\square^k}|\0{(t\0{n} u,p)}$.
+We next compare $DG_{\square^k}|\0{(t\0{m} u\0{m},p)}$ and $DG_{\square^k}|\0{(t\0{m} u,p)}$.
 We analyze the three terms $DH$, $DG_{\square^j}$, $Dh$ in (6).\\

-{\bf First term: $DH$.} Since $H$ is a cone map we get that $DH|\0{t\0{n}u_{n}}-DH|\0{t\0{n}u}\ra 0$.\\
+{\bf First term: $DH$.} Since $H$ is a cone map we get that $DH|\0{t\0{m}u_{m}}-DH|\0{t\0{m}u}\ra 0$.\\

-{\bf Remark.} The map $H$ is an euclidean-to-hyperbolic cone map, and it is not an euclidean cone map but it is an euclidean cone map up to a smooth change of coordinates on a compact set.\\
+{\bf Remark.} The map $H$ is a Euclidean-to-hyperbolic cone map, and it is not a euclidean cone map but it is a euclidean cone map up to a smooth change of coordinates on a compact set.\\

 {\bf Second term: $DG_{\square^j}.$} Differentiating (3) we get